tangrams/tangram-docs/pages/Filters-Overview.md

 #### Booleans

-Note that in the above examples, the values `true` and `false` are used to test for the existence of a property.
+Note that as in the above examples, the values `true` and `false` are used to test for the existence of a property.
 To test for literal Boolean values, use either list syntax or a JavaScript function:

 ```yaml
 # list syntax